acuvity/a3s/README.md

 > NOTE: If you omit `--target-namespace`, then the authorization applies to its
 > own namespace and children.

+## Revoke a token

+A3S provides an API to record revocation records of issued tokens.
+Since JWTs are self contained in term of validity verification, it is needed to add an extra step when it is required to block an already issued token.
+To do so, you need to write a `Revocation` referencing the token by its `jit`.
+It is your responsability to remember the IDs of the tokens you want to be able to revoke.

+To revoke a token with a `jit` equals to `23c8abfd-7f4e-48a3-b3be-3e733eea4131`:

+     a3sctl api create revocation \
+      --namespace /my/namespace \
+      --with.expiration 2024-10-10T00:00:00.0Z \
+      --with.token-id 23c8abfd-7f4e-48a3-b3be-3e733eea4131

+The expiration date must be used to define when the revocation should end.
+If you don't want the expiration to end, set the expiration date to the expiration date of the tokens, so the DB can be correctly cleared when the revocation is moot since the token is expired.

+Revocation applies to the namespace in which they are created and below (they always propagate down).
+If we have the following namespaces `/a/b/c` and `/x/y/z` and the `Revocation` is written in `/a/b`, the token will be revoked for requests made in `/a/b` and `/a/b/c` but not `/a` or `/x` and children.

+The default expiration is not provided it 24h in the future.

 ## Check for permissions from your app